Mufasa: Voice

 Actor Sean Connery was Disney's initial choice to voice Mufasa, and actor Liam Neeson was also considered.
 Mufasa was voiced by American actor James Earl Jones, who Woolverton admitted was the stronger candidate despite Connery being her first choice.
 Disney said it was difficult to envision anyone other than Jones voicing Mufasa once the character was fully realized.
 Jones gravitated towards the role because he was impressed by drawings he had seen of Mufasa and relished the opportunity to create a character using only his voice, saying the process reminded him of his early career performing on radio.
 As a prolific thespian, he was also drawn to the film's Shakespearean elements.
 He described voice acting as the "purest form" of acting, likening it to performing in ancient Greek theatre "where the actors would wear masks.
 In our case, the masks are the animators' drawings and we just simply supply all the behaviors, emotions, and feelings behind that mask".

 Actor James Earl Jones voiced Mufasa in the original film, several sequels, and the 2019 remake.

 Jones admitted to originally making the error of forcing his character to sound regal, which he corrected upon receiving direction to voice Mufasa as himself, who the actor described as more akin to "a dopey dad".
 Jones explained that "Fathers are not always grand, certainly not with their sons.
 When you accommodate being a father, you are often dopey and goofy".
 Inspired by his revised tone of voice, the animators proceeded to incorporate Jones's own facial expressions into Mufasa's.
-Minkoff and co-director Roger Allers praised Jones's work on the film, recalling that Jones's vocal exercises alone "sometimes sounded like a real lion with a rumbling growl".
+Minkoff and Allers praised Jones's work on the film, recalling that Jones's vocal exercises alone "sometimes sounded like a real lion with a rumbling growl".
 Allers said that Jones's voice would already echo throughout the studio without the aid of a microphone.
 Nonetheless, they strategically placed six microphones around his head to create the illusion that his voice was "coming from everywhere".
 Jones worked on the film sporadically for over two years until Disney was satisfied.
 A song originally written for the character was not used in the final film once Disney realized Jones was unable to perform it.
 Entitled "To Be King", it was ultimately reworked into "I Just Can't Wait To Be King", performed by Simba.
 Jones and actress Madge Sinclair, who voiced Sarabi, had previously played the king-and-queen couple in the romantic comedy film Coming to America (1988).
 The actor voiced the character again for tie-in projects such as The Lion King II: Simba's Pride (1998) and The Lion Guard: Return of the Roar (2015).